 These are the reliability standard implementation guidelines (RSIG or Guidelines) made under clause 3.9.3D of the National Electricity Rules (NER).
-They outline current processes that evaluate the market against the reliability standard and the interim reliability measure.
+They outline current processes that evaluate the market against the reliability standard.

 These Guidelines have effect only for the purposes set out in clause 3.9.3D of the NER.
 The NER and the National Electricity Law prevail over these Guidelines to the extent of any inconsistency.